enzymejs/enzyme/README.md

 In Node.js environments without a window and a document global, jquery is loaded as a function that accepts a window to attach it to.

-Since most of our browser based files are what we are testing, they will not be compatible with the node version of jquery.
+Since most of our browser based files cdare what we are testing, they will not be compatible with the node version of jquery.
 The way around this is to inject a jQuery object into your module using proxyquire inside a mocha `beforeEach`
 call: